nttung1110/multimodal_UCP/README.md

 ## How to run
-All experiment is executed via bash file located in ```scripts```.
+All experiments are executed via bash file located in ```scripts```.
 Note that there are two types of video bash file.
 It depends on how you want to load the data, whether it is a csv file containing all of the information about video, or a video folder.

 ### Video
 In total, we have experimented through 8 different combinations for change point video inference: